Regularization of Nonlinear Inverse Problems -- From Functional Analysis to Data-Driven Approaches: Examples of general nonlinear inverse problems

 \section{Examples of general nonlinear inverse problems}

-In \autoref{ex:c_reconstruct}, we have considered already one example of a nonlinear inverse problem, which provided us with a first impression on how machine learning techniques could be used in regularization theory.
-A further simple example concerns an \emph{inverse conductivity problem}.
-Both examples have been analyzed in great detail in \cite{EngKunNeu89,NeuSch90}.
+In \autoref{ex:c_reconstruct} we have considered one instance of a nonlinear inverse problem.
+It gave us a first impression of how machine learning techniques can be used in regularization theory.
+Below, in \autoref{ss:c}, we provide further details regarding the well-posedness of the direct problem and the ill-posedness of the inverse problem.
+A further example concerns an \emph{inverse conductivity problem} and is discussed in \autoref{a_reconstruct}.
+Both have been analyzed in \cite{ColKun86,EngKunNeu89,NeuSch90}.

+All function spaces in \autoref{ss:c} and \autoref{a_reconstruct} consist of real valued functions on the unit interval $\Omega = ]0,1[$. and we avoid explicit mention of $\Omega$ whenever convenient.